...

 G – Gay

 “Gay” typically refers to a person who is romantically, emotionally, or sexually attracted to individuals of the same gender.
-While often associated with men, the term can apply to people of all genders.
+While often associated with men who are attracted to other men, the term can apply to people of all genders.

 B – Bisexual (Bi)